Recommended Course Sequence

 In addition to the above normal recommended course of study, visit academic advisement for other recommended courses of study especially designed for students interested in:

-part-time course of study;
+- part-time course of studies;

 - international banking and banking;

-- international and development economics; or
+- international development studies; or